msnishanth9001/randomBits/_posts/2023-11-25-Null | Hyderabad - Nov'23.md

 author:
 ---

-Had a wonderful experience presenting OWASP ML TOP 10 at Null Hyd this Sunday.
+Had a wonderful experience presenting [OWASP ML TOP 10](https://owasp.org/www-project-machine-learning-security-top-10/) at Null Hyd this Sunday.
 It was wonderful participation.
 Loved the intruiguing questions from people working in various security and ML domains.
-The slides from the presentation is available [here](https://github.com/msnishanth9001/msnishanth9001.github.io/blob/main/PPTX/Null%20%7C%20Hyd%20Nov.pptx).
+The [slides](https://github.com/msnishanth9001/msnishanth9001.github.io/blob/main/PPTX/Null%20%7C%20Hyd%20Nov.pptx) from the presentation.

 A Brief on the talk: